leeoniya/timezones/README.md

 Dependency-free TypeScript utility for listing available IANA time zones with their short names and UTC offsets at a specific instant.

+## Why this exists

+Many applications need a compact list of current-ish IANA zones with short abbreviations and UTC offsets, but common options have tradeoffs:

+- `moment-timezone` ships a large database because it includes deep historical transition data.
+- `Intl` can provide offsets, but it cannot reliably provide common short abbreviations (for example standard/daylight variants like `EST`/`EDT` or `NZST`/`NZDT`) in a stable cross-runtime way.

+This project keeps runtime usage light by generating a compact lookup from pinned IANA tzdb data, then using `Intl` only for timestamp-specific offset resolution.

 ```ts
 import { listTimeZonesAt } from "./src";